 |11′ x 11′||square/ round||60″||8|

-While choosing chairs it is important to set a goal for yourself too.
-If the area is not to grand using furniture with visible legs is going to increase the continuity of floor feeling, therefor it is going to visually enlarge the space.
+While choosing chairs, it is important to set a goal for yourself too.
+If the area is not grand, using furniture with visible legs will increase the floor feeling continuity, it will visually enlarge the space.
 This is going to work if your deck is smooth.

 There are three table heights to choose from.
 Traditional ones are 30″, 36″ and bar counter height, so 42″.
 Higher solutions are excellent if you want to show your guests a view during gatherings.